lightning/bolts/01-messaging.md

 ### The `init` message

-Once authentication is complete, the first message reveals the features supported or required by this node.
+Once authentication is complete, the first message reveals the features supported or required by this node, even if this is a reconnection.
 Odd features are optional, even features are compulsory (_it's OK to be odd_).
 The meaning of these bits will be defined in the future.